ipekyum/ipekyum/README.md

 ## Hi there 👋
-My name is İpek.
+My name is Ipek.
+I am a freshman Computer Student at Bilkent University.
+I like puzzles, desserts, watching TV shows and movies.
-I am a freshman Computer Student at Bilkent University I am going to use this account to get better at coding
+I am going to use this account to get better at coding.